FLAP Canada’s Programs and Campaigns

 Through meticulous on-the-street bird rescue efforts, FLAP Canada not only donates invaluable specimens for research, but our vital collision data further contributes to research and education aimed at understanding and mitigating these tragic incidents.
 With these data, we also guide building owners and operators toward compliant yet effective solutions, embodying our unwavering resolve to safeguard the delicate balance of nature in the face of urban development.

 FLAP Canada conducts collision monitoring/bird rescue patrols during spring and fall migration, when bird-window collisions are at their peak in the Greater Toronto Area.
 Trained volunteers search for birds that have hit windows, collecting anywhere from 3,000 to 5,500 injured and dead birds each year.
 All observations are recorded in a centralized database.
 A network of volunteer drivers transports injured birds to wildlife rehabilitation facilities for medical treatment to give them the best chance at recovery.
-Are you interested in joining FLAP’s dedicated bird rescue team?
-Visit our volunteer page for more information.
+Learn more about Global Bird Rescue

 Birds In Your Hood is a local educational outreach program, designed by FLAP Canada, that encourages youth to appreciate the diversity of birds in their own neighbourhoods.
 Our goal is that future generations recognize the beauty of birds, their value in our local ecosystems and be engaged in protecting vulnerable species through bird-safe buildings.